-Coronavirus (COVID-19) Notice: Gateway staff will continue to be available to answer your questions about University study by email.
+Coronavirus (COVID-19) Notice: Gateway staff will continue to be available to answer your questions about University study by email and by telephone.
 Please do not come to the Gateway in person at present but send any queries to email@example.com.

 What can we do to help you?

 Deciding to come to university is a big decision and we offer a wide range of courses across our faculties at both undergraduate and postgraduate level.
 Contact us for advice and guidance and to discuss your options on:

 Choosing the right course for your future development and/or career.